The local Gross-Prasad conjecture over $\mathbb{R}$: Epsilon dichotomy: Local Gross--Prasad conjecture

-When $\vphi$ is a tempered local $L$-parameter, the second author proved Part (1) of the conjecture in \cite{thesis_zhilin} following the work of Waldspurger (\cite{waldspurger10}\cite{MR3155345}) and Beuzart-Plessis (\cite{beuzart2015local}).
-Following the work of \cite{MR3155346}, the first author reduced Conjecture \ref{conjec:gp} for generic local $L$-parameters to tempered local $L$-parameters in \cite{chen2021local}.
-Therefore in order to finish the proof of Conjecture \ref{conjec:gp} over $\BR$, it remains to establish the following theorem, which is the main result of this paper.
+For tempered local $L$-parameters, Part (1) of Conjecture \ref{conjec:gp} was proved by the second author in \cite{thesis_zhilin}, following Waldspurger \cite{waldspurger10,MR3155345} and Beuzart-Plessis \cite{beuzart2015local}.
+Following \cite{MR3155346}, the first author reduced Conjecture \ref{conjec:gp} for generic local $L$-parameters over $\BR$ to the tempered case in \cite{chen2021local}.
+Thus the remaining assertion over $\BR$ is Part (2) for tempered parameters.
+This is the main theorem of the paper.

 \begin{thm} Over $\BR$, Part (2) of Conjecture \ref{conjec:gp} holds for tempered local $L$-parameters. \end{thm}